New Ramsey Multiplicity Bounds and Search Heuristics

 Before it was disproved, the conjecture of Erd\H{o}s mentioned in the introduction was generalised to arbitrary graphs by Burr and Rosta~\cite{BurrRosta_1980}.
 For graphs $H$ and $G$ we let $t(H,G)$ be the number of copies of $H$ in $G$ and

 We note that $c_t = c(K_t)$ and while Burr and Rosta conjectured that the minimum is always attained by the random graph, we say that a graph $H$ is \emph{common} if $c(H) = 2^{1-|E(H)|}$ and \emph{uncommon} otherwise.
 A triangle is common by Goodman's result and Thomason's~\cite{Thomason_1989} result implies that $K_t$ is uncommon for $t \ge 4$.
 Since then large families of common and uncommon graphs have been found and for an overview we refer to the recent paper of Grzesik, Lee, Lidicky, and Volec~\cite{GrzesikEtAl_2020} and the references therein.
-Lower bound for common graphs are usually obtained through the Flag Algebra approach and upper bounds rely on constructions that beat $2^{1-|E(H)|}$.
+Only recently the first uncommon graphs $H$ were found, for which $c(H)$ is known~\cite{fox2023ramsey}.
+Also an off-diagonal variant of common and uncommon pairs of graphs was studied by Behague, Morrison, and Noel~\cite{behague2022common, behague2023off}.
+Lower bounds for common graphs are usually obtained through the flag algebra approach and upper bounds rely on constructions that beat $2^{1-|E(H)|}$.
 There is also an interesting connection to the famous and still open conjecture of Sidorenko~\cite{Sidorenko_1993}, which implies that every bipartite graph is common.